bajaj-aditya/BT305-Supernumerary-Assignment/README.md

 <ol>
 <li class="has-line-data" data-line-start="12" data-line-end="13"><a href="https://github.com/bajaj-aditya/BT305-Supernumerary-Assignment/blob/main/README.md">README.MD</a></li>
 <li class="has-line-data" data-line-start="13" data-line-end="14"><a href="https://nbviewer.org/github/bajaj-aditya/BT305-Supernumerary-Assignment/blob/e9474b43dfad6101aae00ea8ab78d6adc3bcbc75/BT305 Program Notebook.ipynb">BT305 Program Notebook.ipynb</a></li>
-<li class="has-line-data" data-line-start="13" data-line-end="14"><a href="https://nbviewer.org/github/bajaj-aditya/BT305-Supernumerary-Assignment/blob/e9474b43dfad6101aae00ea8ab78d6adc3bcbc75/BT305 Program Notebook.ipynb">BT305 Program Notebook.py</a></li>
+<li class="has-line-data" data-line-start="13" data-line-end="14"><a href="https://github.com/bajaj-aditya/BT305-Supernumerary-Assignment/blob/32f1ec6cea77708d397ffb487110bb4ab1c4ab43/BT305%20-%20Supernumerary%20Assignment%20Executable.py">BT305 Program Executable.py</a></li>
 </ol>
 <hr>
 <p class="has-line-data" data-line-start="15" data-line-end="19">Important:<br>

+Recommendation: The work on this BT-305 Project was done on a jupyter notebook and not a python script, the exectuable generated is an automatic generation.
+Would advise you to directly check the notebook.
-The .ipynb file might not render or have some issues due to unproper installation of different libraries.<br>
+Incase The .ipynb file(notebook) does not render or have some issues.<br>
-In that case have a look at:<br>
+Click on the below link.<br>
 &quot;<a href="https://nbviewer.org/github/bajaj-aditya/BT305-Supernumerary-Assignment/blob/e9474b43dfad6101aae00ea8ab78d6adc3bcbc75/BT305%20Program%20Notebook.ipynb">https://nbviewer.org/github/bajaj-aditya/BT305-Supernumerary-Assignment/blob/e9474b43dfad6101aae00ea8ab78d6adc3bcbc75/BT305 Program Notebook.ipynb</a>&quot;</p>
-<p class="has-line-data" data-line-start="20" data-line-end="21">This is the rendered version of the notebook as a static HTML web page.
+<p class="has-line-data" data-line-start="20" data-line-end="21">This is the rendered version of the jupyter notebook as a static HTML web page.
 This is easily shareable.</p>
 <hr>
 <h2 class="code-line" data-line-start=23 data-line-end=24 ><a id="Introduction_23"></a>Introduction</h2>
 <p class="has-line-data" data-line-start="24" data-line-end="25">The PDB file contains information of all the experimental conditions that allowed obtaining a given three-dimensional protein structure (contained in the PDB file), as well as information about the biological features of the protein and the overall features of the crystal structure (cell unit, dimensions, number of monomers, biological assembly, etc.).
 However, its most relevant body of corresponds to the <strong>coordinates</strong> (i.e. the three-dimensional positions) of the atoms of a structure of a given protein.</p>